ThomasR/isogrammify/README.md

 !function(t,r,o,u,b,l,e,m,a,k,i,n,g){…
 ```

 Well, that is exactly what isogram-param does.
-You pass a function and a word, and iosgram-param renames the variables for you, in order to form that word.
+You pass a function and a word, and iosgram-param renames the variables for you, such that the renamed parameters form that word.

 ## Usage